 - A project is temporary.
 A project has a definite beginning and a definite end.
 For a home construction project, owners usually have a date in mind when they’d like to move into their new home.

 - A project is developed using progressive elaboration or in an iterative fashion.
 Projects are often defined broadly when they begin, and as time passes, the specific details of the project become clearer.
 For example, there are many decisions that must be made in planning and building a new house.
 It works best to draft preliminary plans for owners to approve before more detailed plans are developed.

 - A project requires resources, often from various areas.
 Resources include people, hardware, software, or other assets.
 Many different types of people, skill sets, and resources are needed to build a home.

 - A project should have a primary customer or sponsor.
 Most projects have many interested parties or stakeholders, but someone must take the primary role of sponsorship.
 The project sponsor usually provides the direction and funding for the project.

 - A project involves uncertainty.
 Because every project is unique, it is sometimes difficult to define the project’s objectives clearly, estimate exactly how long it will take to complete, or determine how much it will cost.
 External factors also cause uncertainty, such as a supplier going out of business or a project team member needing unplanned time off.
 Uncertainty is one of the main reasons project management is so challenging, because uncertainty invokes risk.

-The lecture giving project management definition and explaining What is Project Management? is taken from the lectures that students study at AIMS' project management academy.
-The programs offered by AIMS includes project management degree, online diploma in project management and certified project manager programs.
+The lecture giving project management definition and explaining What is Project Management? is taken from the lectures that students study at AIMS’ project management academy.
+The programs offered by AIMS includes project management degree, online diploma in project management and project management certification programs.